 How to calculate margin

-A margin, or gross margin, shows the revenue you make after paying the COGS.
-To calculate margin, start with your gross profit (revenue – COGS).
+A margin, or gross margin, shows the revenue you make after paying COGS.
+To calculate margin, start with your gross profit (Revenue – COGS).
 Then, find the percentage of the revenue that is gross profit.
+You can find the percentage of revenue that is gross profit by dividing your gross profit by revenue.

 For example, you sell bicycles for $200 each.
 Each bicycle costs you $150.
 First, find your gross profit, or the difference between the revenue ($200) and the cost ($150).